 5.1 Membership of the Association shall consist of those organisations whose names have been enrolled as Members and have not subsequently been removed from the register of Members in accordance with the Rules of the Association.

-5.5 The form of application for membership and the information to be supplied therewith shall be as decided by the Committee from time to time.
-The Committee shall verify the status of a prospective member as a Registered Charity against the public register of charities held by the Jersey Charity Commissioner.
-The Committee may require a prospective member to authorise the Jersey Charity Commissioner to supply such additional information as is in the opinion of the Committee necessary to enable the Committee to properly consider such prospective member’s application.
+5.4 The form of application for membership and the information to be supplied therewith shall be as decided by the Committee from time to time.
+The Committee shall verify the status of a prospective member as a Registered Charity against the public register of charities held by the Jersey Charity Commissioner or the public register of charities in England & Wales or Scotland or Northern Ireland as appropriate.
+The Committee may require a prospective member to authorise the Jersey Charity Commissioner to supply such additional information as is in the opinion of the Committee necessary to enable the Committee to properly consider such prospective member's application.

-5.6 The Committee shall advise each applicant for membership of its decision in writing within ten days of its meeting and if the application is refused shall give written reasons for such refusal.
+5.5 The Committee (or the Association’s administrator on behalf of the Committee) shall advise each applicant for membership of its decision in writing within 28 days of receipt of the application and, if the application is refused, shall give written reasons for such refusal.

-5.7 Each Member shall pay a subscription on its date of admission to membership and on every 1st April thereafter until it ceases to be a Member.
-The subscription due from each Member shall be £15 (fifteen pounds) or such other sum as may be approved from time to time by an Annual General Meeting.
+5.6 Each Member shall pay a subscription on its date of admission to membership and on every 1st April thereafter until it ceases to be a Member.
+The subscription due from each Member shall be such sum as may be approved from time to time by an Annual General Meeting.

 5.9 The membership of any Member may be suspended or discontinued by the Committee if:

 (a) its inclusion in the membership of the Association in any way prejudices the Association’s status as a Registered Charity; or